Tenting Screws in Implant Dentistry

 ⦁ Alveolar Ridge Augmentation

-Tenting screws are often used in cases where the alveolar ridge has undergone resorption due to tooth loss, trauma, or pathology.
+Tenting screws are frequently used in cases where the alveolar ridge has lost size in vertical and/or horizontal dimension.
 They help rebuild the ridge to provide sufficient bone volume for implant placement.

-In cases of vertical bone deficiencies, tenting screws are used to help rebuilding the height of the ridge serving as “tent poles” in case graft material is used and ensure that the regenerated bone matches the required implant dimensions.
+In cases of vertical bone deficiencies, tenting screws are used to help rebuild the height of the ridge, serving as “tent poles” in case graft material is used, and ensuring that the regenerated bone matches the required implant dimensions.

 Procedure Overview